insightfinder/InsightAgent/logstash-offline/README.md

       - license_key: the key associated with the InsightFinder User
       - server_url: the url used to reach InsightFinder.
 Use only the base url, for example: app.insightfinder.com
       - logstash_user: the user to host the logstash processes
-      - ls_user: same as logstash_user
-      - ls_group: the group the logstash_user is in, also the group that can run logstash processes
+      - logstash_group: the group the logstash_user is in, also the group that can run logstash processes

 ### 3. Run the playbook